ryusei10best/openai-realtime-api/README.md

 #### Priority 1 (Must have)
 - Share doc with others
     - Realtime collaboration
-- Text autocomplete
+- Text supercomplete

 #### Priority 2 (Important)
-- Planning tab (assistant will use Plan to execute commands in text editor)
+- Planning tab (manage LLM chaining)
+    - Objective
+    - Modules
+        - LLM prompt
+        - Web search
+    - Execute / stop
     - User can confirm assistant web scraping actions step-by-step
-    - Assistant suggestions (user doesn't know what they want or how they want it)
+    - Assistant suggestions (for users who need guidance because they don't know what they want or how they want it)

 #### Priority 3 (Nice to have)
 - Color themes